Troubleshooting Push source issues

 This article outlines the common issues encountered when indexing content using a Push source.

 When using the Push API to manage items in a source, the service doesn’t immediately add, update, or delete content in the index.
-A Push API call typically triggers the indexing process, which is asynchronous.
-Therefore, an API call may be successfully executed and return a success status code, but the indexing process itself could still fail further downstream.
+A Push API request typically triggers the indexing process, which is asynchronous.
+Even if an API request returns a success status code, a failure can still occur downstream in the Coveo indexing pipeline.

 This article also addresses issues that aren’t specifically related to Push API requests, many of which the Log Browser (platform-ca | platform-eu | platform-au) can help diagnose.